raphaelvallat/pingouin/README.rst

 Its main features are:

-1. One-way repeated measures ANOVA
+1. ANOVA: one-way, repeated measures, and mixed (split-plot)

-2. Post-hocs pairwise T-tests from a mixed model ANOVA
+2. Post-hocs pairwise T-tests

 3. Tests for sphericity, normality and homoscedasticity